 All of these security problems arise because vehicle designers are not expert enough in network security.
 They have not paid attention to the security problem.
 We must embed security protection to guard against a variety of attacks.

 Exploitation Case Studies

 Wireless penetration using cellular connection, Bluetooth bugs, a rogue Android App, and a malicious audio file on a CD were reported in 2010 .
-White hat hackers revealed nasty new car attacks .
-White hat hackers killed a jeep on the highway in 2015 ?.
+Security Researchers revealed nasty new car attacks .
+Security Researchers killed a jeep on the highway in 2015 ?.
 Because of simple authentication of ECUs, hackers can control ECUs.
 For example, the steering wheel of the 2010 Ford Escape’s parking assist module can be controlled by CAN command 0x0081 ?.
 The power steering of the 2010 Toyota Prius with lane keep assist (LKA) can be controlled by controller area network (CAN) command 0x02E4 ?.
 By plugging an Internet-connected gadget into a car’s OBD2 port, researchers could take control of a Corvette’s brakes in 2015 .
 Because of vulnerabilities, Fiat Chrysler recalling 1.4 million vehicles amid concerns over remote hack attacks .
 High-tech thieves could steal Hyundai cars via its mobile APP in 2017 .
 Cyber security expert Kevin Mahaffey said: “Automakers that transform themselves into software companies will win.
 Others will get left behind” .